 On the eve of World War II, some strategically placed islands were emptied of inhabitants.
-As a result, the majority of coastal Swedes, for example, fled to Sweden.
-People were not allowed to settle in the abandoned places during the Soviet period, as most of the coastal areas were turned into border zones where people could only go with special permits.
-The unique culture of many coastal villages, for example on the islands of Osmussaar and Pakri, was thus destroyed.
+As a result, the majority of coastal Swedes, for example, fled

 The remaining inhabitants living by the seaside had restricted access to the sea: fishing was organised collectively, and owning a personal vessel was not allowed.
 The coast was patrolled by the border guards and the army.
-Paradoxically, despite the military installations, the limited access preserved miles of untouched beaches, together with their rare natural communities.
-A large part of Lahemaa National Park, established in 1971, was a former border zone.
+The limited access preserved miles of coast with untouched nature.
+A large part of Lahemaa